PaddlePaddle/docs/doc/fluid/advanced_usage/development/local_dev_guide.md

 You will learn how to develop programs in local environment under the guidelines of this document.

 ## Requirements of coding
-- Please refer to the coding note format of[Doxygen](http://www.stack.nl/~dimitri/doxygen/)
+- Please refer to the coding comment format of [Doxygen](http://www.stack.nl/~dimitri/doxygen/)
 - Make sure that option of builder `WITH_STYLE_CHECK` is on and the build could pass through the code style check.
 - Unit test is needed for all codes.
 - Pass through all unit tests.